 top of page

 Many young people today are looking to create global careers and lifestyles, and see living abroad as providing exciting new skills and experiences, or just a break from the traditional life-path.
-But what actually happens in the long-term to careers, social and family lives and sense of belonging when you are ‘on the move’ between the ages of 18 and 30?
+But what actually happens in the long-term to careers, social and family lives and sense of belonging when you are ‘on the move’?
 This is the focus of the Youth Mobilities, Aspirations and Pathways project.

 The current phase of this project - Youth Futures After Mobility (YFAM) - explores what happens after mobility, as young people decide whether to stay, return, or settle.
 How do experiences of mobility influence young people’s life choices, careers, social ties and belonging, as they transition into adulthood?